jyg/mob/README.md

 Note that current version of pd on MobMuPlat is 0.48-0.

 ## Instructions

+**Installation**

 Copy this folder (named 'mob') into the externals directory of your desktop puredata installation (pd >= 0.50).

 Copy the content of subfolder named 'MobMuPlat_target_folder' into the MobMuPlat directory on your mobile device.

+**Usage**

 Edit the patch you want to export to MobMuPlat with pd >= 0.50.
 Add the [mob] object on it.
 Check the background color, the layout size, the number of pages, etc..

 All the native pd GUIs will be exported.
-They must interact with the patch only with their rcv and snd channel names (no wired connections).
+They must interact with the patch only with their rcv and snd channel names (wired connections not tested).

 Save your patch.
-Click on red button, [mob] creates dynamically the needed wrappers.
-Choose a name for the generated graphical interface file (*.mmp).
+Click on red button, [mob] creates dynamically the needed wrappers in the patch.
+The name for the generated graphical interface file is the name of the patch but with the *.mmp extension.
 Copy both *.pd and *.mmp files to your mobile device (MobMuPlat directory).

 That's all !